 You said that your penis works fine.
 I'm assuming that you are able to enjoy touching it and that it gives you pleasure, if so, great!
 You should know that even any size penis, including those under average, can potentially bring pleasure when you have sex with someone, both to you and your partner.
 For instance if you plan on having vaginal sex, the most sensitive part of the vagina is just an inch or two from the opening (on the upper wall of the vagina, behind the clitoris).
-FYI, most females can't have an orgasm from just vaginal sex, no matter how big the penis.
+FYI, most people with vaginas can't have an orgasm from just vaginal sex, no matter how big the penis.

 You should also know that even having a big penis doesn't guarantee that your partner will enjoy having sex with you.
 Just like any size penis can potentially be pleasurable to a partner, any size penis also may not offer a partner pleasure.
 That's about a lot of things, but mostly about the fact that whether or not a sexual partner experiences pleasure tends to have very little to do with anyone's penis.
 Good sexual partners are caring, sharing, good listeners, good talkers and see their brain as being the most important sexual organ.

 So to sum up so far: your penis has probably stopped growing, but it is probably around average size.
 Having an average or bigger than average penis (or any penis) doesn't mean you or your sex partner are going to enjoy sex more.

 Now to the stuff about girlfriends: would you go out with someone because you heard that they had amazing genitals?
 No?
 Thought not.